windwalker-io/framework/src/String/README.md

 # Windwalker String Package

-Windwalker String package is provides UTF-8 string operation, it is a Joomla String fork but added more functions.
+Windwalker String package provides UTF-8 string operation, it is a Joomla String fork but added more functions.

 ## Installation via Composer